-In Windows Vista the original Movie Maker program was replaced by its predecessor Windows Live Movie Maker, which is based on a different code and has a little bit different functionality.
+In Windows Vista the original Movie Maker program was replaced by

-(2.1).
+The Windows 7 operating system also has a Windows Live Movie Maker version that is somewhat less robust than the original Movie Maker (2.1).
 The catch on this is that Windows 7 doesn't come with Live Movie Maker installed... you have to download it from Microsoft.

 Some users who like the old Movie Maker much more than the Live Movie Maker version have installed the older version Movie Maker (2.1) from Windows XP (or download Movie Maker 2.1) to Windows VISTA, and Windows 7 systems with success.